Call for projects: My Future, Our Society

-We are therefore launching a call to organisations in the broadest sense of the word (non-profits, schools, de facto associations, …) that work with and for young people and are able to coordinate a project that brings young people together who want to willingly start a collective project to find a solution to a problem they are experiencing or to realise a dream within the areas of work, health, neighbourhood, mobility, education, etc.
+We have louched a call to organisations in the broadest sense of the word (non-profits, schools, de facto associations, …) that work with and for young people and are able to coordinate a project that brings young people together who want to willingly start a collective project to find a solution to a problem they are experiencing or to realise a dream within the areas of work, health, neighbourhood, mobility, education, etc.

 Our general aim is to make young people and young adults aware that through collective action and starting dialogues with (local) authorities and public institutions, they can solve personal problems or achieve their dreams.
 We also hope to encourage political institutions to be more responsive to young people's problems and dreams.

-- From 26 May 2016 to 26 October 2016: Duration of the call for projects, which will involve brief applications (in which the plan, partners and budget will be briefly described without going into detail about the history of the submitting organisation, the annual financial and activity reports, etc.).
-These brief applications will be presented to the review committee (November 2016-January 2017), who will choose the +/- 30 projects with the most potential.
-The representatives (coordinators, partners, young people, etc.) of these 30 projects will be invited to a mid-point event in February 2017 where they will present and defend their project and ideas.
-This will allow them to adjust, improve and/or expand their project proposal after receiving advice from experts or having followed certain workshops at the event.
+- From 26 May 2016 to 26 October 2016: Duration of the call for projects, which involved brief applications (in which the plan, partners and budget were briefly described without going into detail about the history of the submitting organisation, the annual financial and activity reports, etc.).
+These brief applications were presented to the review committee (November 2016-January 2017), who chose the +/- 30 projects with the most potential.
+The representatives (coordinators, partners, young people, etc.) of these 30 projects were invited to a mid-point event in February 2017 where they presented and defended their project and ideas.
+This allowed them to adjust, improve and/or expand their project proposal after receiving advice from experts or having followed certain workshops at the event.

-Using the experience gained at the event and feedback given by experts and other participants, the 30 organisations will hand in a more detailed project proposal in March 2017 (the exact deadline will be given later), which will then be evaluated by a jury.
-The jury will select the best projects (April 2017) – which will receive grants between €10,000 and €50,000 (depending on the budget requested) – with a minimum of one project from each linguistic region.
-Since some of the projects will be completely new and will need to be built from the ground up, we foresee an implementation period of a year and a half for the projects (May 2017-December 2018).
+Using the experience gained at the event and feedback given by experts and other participants, the 30 organisations handed in a more detailed project proposal in March 2017 (the exact deadline will be given later), which was then evaluated by a jury.
+The jury selected the best projects (April 2017) – which receiveed grants between €10,000 and €50,000 (depending on the budget requested) – with a minimum of one project from each linguistic region.
+Since some of the projects were completely new and will need to be built from the ground up, we foresee an implementation period of a year and a half for the projects (May 2017-December 2018).
 The projects will be closely followed and supported by the Foundation and experts when necessary.
 We also expect to hold at least one meeting in which the representatives of all of the projects that have been selected can meet and get to know each other.
 We will end our multi-year project with a closing event during which the results and lessons learnt will be presented to a wider audience.
 The aim is to encourage people to think about the ways that young people can reconnect to politics and how collective action can be revitalised.

 The selected projects will commit to attending all the events held by Foundation P&V that are organised as part of this call for projects.

-The selection process will be carried out by an independent review committee and jury, put together by Foundation P&V and made up of members of Foundation P&V, representatives of public and private organisations, young people, and experts working with or for young people.
-During the selection process, the jury will consider the following criteria:
+The selection process was carried out by an independent review committee and jury, put together by the Foundation P&V and made up of members of Foundation P&V, representatives of public and private organisations, young people, and experts working with or for young people.
+During the selection process, the jury considered the following criteria:

 1. The application file: